MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/custom-detection-rules.md

 - **Initiate investigation** — initiates an [automated investigation](mtp-autoir.md) on the machine

 #### Actions on files
-This **Quarantine file** action is applied to files in the `SHA1`, `InitiatingProcessSHA1`, `SHA256`, or `InitiatingProcessSHA256` column of the query results.
+When selected, the **Quarantine file** action is taken on files in the `SHA1`, `InitiatingProcessSHA1`, `SHA256`, or `InitiatingProcessSHA256` column of the query results.
 This action deletes the file from its current location and places a copy in quarantine.

 > [!NOTE]
 > The allow or block action for custom detection rules is currently not supported on Microsoft Threat Protection.